 They opened by regaling the breathless crowd with the classic standout tracks of their debut, 3030 and Mastermind.
 Del commanded the stage with an effortless, nonchalant demeanour befitting his laid-back whimsical flow and baritone cadence, whilst Dan played maestro conducting this eccentric assemblage masterfully.
 Kid Koala’s signature leftield cut-and-scratch technique was flawless.
 When they got to the new material the orchestra really came into its own, with the booming brass section driving things along, whilst the strings played second fiddle to the backing track, subtly enhancing the Automator’s production.

 The atmosphere was fervent throughout, reaching a fever pitch at the conclusion of the last song.
 Deltron 3030 received a rapturous encore and promptly returned for the melancholic Do You Remember? which saw a cheeky cameo by album guest, Jamie Cullum.
 Surprisingly, they chose to end on Gorillaz’s Clint Eastwood (which was produced by Dan and featured Del as the Ghost Rapper).
 It was an absolute masterstroke, sounding better than it ever has with the backing of the orchestra.
 Simply breathtaking.

 Photo: Alex Headrick

-For further information about Deltron 3030 and future events visits here.
+For further information and future events visit Deltron 3030’s website here.

 Watch the video for City Rising from the Ashes here: